Optimizing Foreground Modelling for Global 21cm Cosmology with GPU-Accelerated Nested Sampling: Introduction

 Current experimental approaches for 21-cm Cosmology can be broadly classified into two categories.
 Firstly, interferometric arrays such as HERA \citep{HERA}, LOFAR \citep{LOFAR}, the MWA \citep{MWA} and the upcoming SKA-Low \citep{SKA} which aim to measure spatial fluctuations in the 21-cm brightness temperature through its power spectrum and, ultimately, tomographic imaging.
 Secondly, as a complementary approach, there exists a wealth of global 21-cm experiments focusing on the sky-averaged brightness including EDGES \citep[Experiment to Detect the Global Epoch of Reionisation Signature][]{Bowman_2018}, PRIZM \citep[Probing Radio Intensity at High-Z from Marion][]{Philip_2018}, SARAS \citep[Shaped Antenna measurement of the background RAdio Spectrum][]{Singh_2018}, MIST \citep[Mapper of the IGM Spin Temperature][]{Monsalve_2024} and REACH \citep[Radio Experiment for the Analysis of Cosmic Hydrogen][]{Acedo_2022}.
 While the EDGES collaboration has claimed the first tentative detection of the global 21-cm signal, its large amplitude ($\approx 500$ mK), low central frequency ($\approx 78$~MHz), and flattened Gaussian profile have been interpreted as either evidence for physics beyond standard $\Lambda$CDM cosmology \citep{Reis_2021, Liu_2019}, or as the result of residual, unmodelled systematics in the data analysis \citep{Hills_2018, Singh_2019, Sims_2019, Bevins_2021}.
 The latter, non-cosmological interpretation is further supported by the SARAS3's null detection, which disfavours the presence of the EDGES absorption profile in their data with 95.3 per cent confidence \citep{Singh_2022}.

 While detecting the global 21-cm signal faces a number of challenges, ranging from the mitigation of radio frequency interference (RFI; \citealt{Fridman_2001}) to distortions introduced by the ionosphere \citep{Datta_2016, Shen_2021}, one of the primary hurdles remains accurately accounting for Galactic and extragalactic foreground emission.
 These contaminating foregrounds exceed the expected cosmological contribution by approximately three to four orders of magnitude across the relevant frequency range ($\simeq 50$–$200$~MHz) \citep{Shaver_1999}.
 Typically, experiments' foreground removal strategies exploit the comparatively spectrally smooth nature of synchrotron and free–free emission, allowing them to be modelled using power laws \citep{Morales_2006}, log-polynomials \citep{Harker_2012}, or derivative-constrained functions \citep{Bevins_2021}.
 However, as demonstrated by \citet{Anstey_2021}, the spatial structure of Galactic foregrounds, when coupled with a chromatic antenna beam (see Figure~\ref{fig:chromatic_beam}), introduces frequency-dependent distortions that can become degenerate with the underlying cosmological signal (Figure~\ref{fig:chromatic_residuals}).
+In response to these challenges, the field has made significant progress across a range of complementary directions, including basis-based approaches to joint signal--foreground inference \citep{Tauscher_2018a, Rapetti_2020, Saxena_2023}, the use of foregrounds' spatial and time-dependent structure \citep{Liu_2013, Switzer_2014, Tauscher_2020a, Nhan_2019}, tests for residual structure and false-positive signal recovery \citep{Tauscher_2018b, Tauscher_2020b, Bassett_2021a, Hibbard_2023}, horizon-aware foreground modelling \citep{Bassett_2021b, Pattison_2023, pattison_2025a}, and Bayesian treatments of calibration and instrumental uncertainty \citep{Hibbard_2020, Tauscher_2021, Murray_2022}.